On average your neighbors pay $56 a month.

 |Total Cost Per Year||$681.54|

 |Price Per Month||$56.79|

 The graph below shows the change in average Nebraska rates from 2011 to 2015, the most recent year the data is available.
 According to the III, Nebraska car insurance rates increased from $602 in 2011 to $681 in 2015, a jump of $79 dollars, or 13.14 percent.

 QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Omaha, Nebraska and save up to 40% on your premium.

-Last year, 11,729 people used QuoteWizard to get an auto insurance quotes comparison in Omaha, NE from multiple companies, and find the cheapest rates.
+Last year, 11,729 people used QuoteWizard to get an auto insurance quotes comparison in Omaha, NE from multiple companies.

 This is our list of the most common car insurance companies reported by QuoteWizard users living in Omaha, NE last year.